sigmdel/domoticz_button/README.md

     +-----------------+
     |     Bedroom     |  TOP_ROW    contains the device location or zone
     |  Ceiling Light  |  MIDDLE_ROW contains the device name
-    |      Off        |  BOTTOM_ROW contains the device status, if it has a status
+    |      Off        |  BOTTOM_ROW contains the device status if it has a status
     +-----------------+

 Here is a dimmer with brightness set at 70%.